benbahrenburg/LocalNotify/README.md

 	//We are going to remove all of the LocalNotifications scheduled with a userInfo id value of 1 var canceledCount = notify.cancelLocalNotification(1);
 	alert("You have canceled " + canceledCount + " notifications");
 	//Now query the scheduled notifications to make sure our local notification was canceled notify.activeScheduledNotifications(localNotificationCallback);

+</code></pre>

+<h3>cancelLocalNotificationByKey</h3>
+This method allows you to cancel a specific scheduled local notification using any key defined in the userInfo dictionary.

+In the above scheduleLocalNotification example you see we use userInfo:{"id":1,"hello":"world","category":"foo"} when creating the notification.

+You can use any of the defined keys to cancel an event.
+In the below example, you see that a key of "category" is provided along with the value of "foo".
+This will remove all notifications that meet this criteria.

+The method cancelLocalNotificationByKey returns an integer with the number of scheduled notifications canceled.
+Since you can schedule one or more notifications with the same property information this will let you know how many where removed without having to re-run the activeScheduledNotifications method.

+The below sample shows how to cancel a local notification with the userInfo "category" property set to "foo".
+After canceling we query the saved notifications to confirm the cancel was successful.

+<pre><code>

+	//We are going to remove all of the LocalNotifications scheduled with a userInfo id value of 1 var canceledCount =  notify.cancelLocalNotificationByKey("foo","category");
+	alert("You have canceled " + canceledCount + " notifications");
+	//Now query the scheduled notifications to make sure our local notification was canceled notify.activeScheduledNotifications(localNotificationCallback);